irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Course_Syllabus-Counter_Malign_Information.md

 ## Instruction Hours
 17 hours + Validation exercise.

-## Technical Exchange Days
+## Learning Experience Duration
 4 days

-## Technical Exchange Description
+## Learning Experience Description
-- **Description**: This Technical Exchange is designed to equip participants with the skills necessary to identify, analyze, and counteract malign information efforts.
+- **Description**: This Learning Experience is designed to equip participants with the skills necessary to identify, analyze, and counteract malign information efforts.
 It covers the detection of AI-generated content, techniques for identifying misinformation and disinformation, and strategies for countering these threats effectively.
 The curriculum combines theoretical knowledge with practical exercises, enhancing the learners' ability to apply these skills in real-world scenarios.
-- **Target Audience**: This Technical Exchange is intended for military personnel, intelligence analysts, and government officials who operate in environments where information integrity is crucial.
+- **Target Audience**: This Learning Experience is intended for military personnel, intelligence analysts, and government officials who operate in environments where information integrity is crucial.
 It is also suitable for civilians working in related fields of security, media, and information technology.

 ## Effective Date
-**20240624-V1#**
+**YYYY-MM-DD-V2#**

 ---